paymill/paymill-js/readme.md

 ## Usage

 ### Initialization
-Before using the wrapper you have to initialize it, using your private PAYMILL key: ``paymill.initialize(yourApiKey);``.
+Before using the wrapper you have to create a [PaymillContext](http://paymill.github.io/paymill-js/docs/PaymillContext.html) using your private PAYMILL key: ``paymill.getContext(yourApiKey);``.

 ### Services

-Each endpoint of the PAYMILL [API](https://www.paymill.com/en-gb/documentation-3/reference/api-reference/) has a corrseponding service.
+Each endpoint of the PAYMILL [API](https://www.paymill.com/en-gb/documentation-3/reference/api-reference/) has a corrseponding service in a [PaymillContext](http://paymill.github.io/paymill-js/docs/PaymillContext.html) .
 For example, to access transaction functions you can use ``paymill.transactions``.

 Available methods are (depending on the service):